David Molk: Philadelphia Eagles

 On January 9, 2014, he signed a futures contract with the Philadelphia Eagles.
 He was placed on injured reserve with a torn bicep after the second game of the 2015 NFL season by the Eagles on September 14, 2015.
 Molk announced his retirement from the NFL on March 4, 2016.

 Personal life

-David Molk lives outside Chicago in Lemont, Illinois with his widowed father, his mother having passed away from breast cancer when he was 12.
+David Molk lives outside Chicago in Lemont, Illinois, with his widowed father, his mother having died from breast cancer when he was 12.
 After the controversial semi-autobiographical book NFL Confidential: True Confessions from the Gutter of Football was released in 2016, multiple Redditors guessed the unknown author, nicknamed "Johnny Anonymous" in the book, was actually Molk due to the similarities between the narrator's experiences and the 2014 Philadelphia Eagles season, when Molk had been a backup center with the team.
 Additionally, other online sleuths noted in media interviews his name had accidentally been given as "David Anonymous".
 As of 2021, Molk is the co-owner and VP of Thomas Sales and Marketing in Chicago alongside his father, Thomas Molk.
 Their company website contains a note that he did indeed author NFL Confidential.